 As of the rights and obligations of students and their representatives, please visit the site of the CEU Student Union http://www.ceu.edu/studentlife/student-union

-Elections will take place via email.
+Election date and time will be announced later on.
 (Please note that MA1 students will elect their own representative so there will be two elections.)

 In front of you: